ohcnetwork/docs/docs/care/CEP/Draft/0009-pharmacy.md

 - Update prescription states and inventory upon dispensing
 - Support barcode scanning for medication identification
 - Automatic reduction in stock of product batch quantities when patient pays for the invoice consisting of products (via the billing function)
+- Display allergy and drug interaction warnings during the dispensing process

 ### 8. Billing and Payments

 - Integrate with the planned billing system for medication charges
 - Process returns and refunds, updating inventory accordingly
+- Apply GST (Goods and Services Tax) to billing as required

 ### 9. Reporting and Analytics